Conference Changing Values, Changing Technologies – Call for registration

 - Methods for studying and anticipating value change

 We are currently planning to have the conference in Delft.
-If the situation will change due to the COVID-19 pandemic, we will update our plans accordingly.
+If the situation changes due to the COVID-19 pandemic, we will update our plans accordingly.

 Note that the conference will be held in conjunction with the bi-annual conference of the 4TU.Centre for Ethics and Technology, which will take place on 14-15 October in the Netherlands.
 Participants travelling from abroad may take this opportunity to participate in both conferences.